maxhodak/keras-molecules/README.md

 Install using `pip install -r requirements.txt`

+A small 50k molecule dataset is included in `data/smiles_50k.h5` for you to explore.

 ## Preparing the data

 To train the network you need a lot of SMILES strings.
 The `preprocess.py` script assumes you have an HDF5 file that contains a table structure, one column of which is named `structure` and contains one SMILES string no longer than 120 characters per row.
 The script then: